 CEB combines fundamental science - Chemistry, Biochemistry, Microbiology, Molecular Biology – with Engineering Sciences to obtain value-added products or processes in the Food, Chemical, Biotech, and Environmental Industries.
 CEB is a unit aiming to be a strategic infrastructure for the development of R&D and innovation policies in the areas of Biotechnology and Bioengineering, Biomaterials, Biomedical and Life Sciences, Environmental and Agricultural Sciences.

-The excellence of the developed research at CEB, the competences in advanced training, the competitiveness in the capture of external funding and the interaction with the stake-holders is confirmed by the following facts (for 2008 to 2012 period):
+The excellence of the developed research at CEB, the competences in advanced training, the competitiveness in the capture of external funding, and the interaction with the stake-holders is confirmed by the following facts for the 2013- 2017 period:

 CEB acquired external recognition of its research activities and deploys regularly a number of actions concerning the dissemination of knowledge.
 Besides its high scientific Outcome (more details), CEB stands amongst the R&D units with the highest number of Citations per paper in the Chemical and Biochemical Engineering area (see comparisons), with several papers amongst the "Hottest and most read articles" (see a partial list).
 This is why our researchers are invited to take part in several Editorial Boards of journals (see a partial list), several Technical Committees (see a partial list), in scientific and professional Societies governance (see a partial list), numerous Scientific Committees of international conferences (see a partial list), and to act as Reviewers of a high number of scientific articles every year (see a partial list).